pnlbwh/pnlpipe/README.md

 ### 2. error about a missing antsRegistration script:

-Copy the script from ./pnlpipe/soft_dir/BRAINSTools-build/ANTs/Scripts to ./pnlpipe/soft_dir/BRAINSTools-bin-*/.
+Copy the script from `./pnlpipe/soft_dir/BRAINSTools-build/ANTs/Scripts` to `./pnlpipe/soft_dir/BRAINSTools-bin-*/`.
-Alternatively, you can also do export PATH=$PATH:./pnlpipe/soft_dir/BRAINSTools-build/ANTs/Scripts
+Alternatively, you can also do `export PATH=$PATH:./pnlpipe/soft_dir/BRAINSTools-build/ANTs/Scripts`

 ## Support